paulette-rodriguez/Sales-Data-Analysis/README.md

-In this project, I will use foundational data analysis tools with Microsoft Excel using sales data from a sample company.
+In this project, I have used foundational data analysis tools with Microsoft Excel using sales data from a sample company.
-I will use sorting and filtering tools, IF and VLOOKUP functions, and PivotTables.
+I used sorting and filtering tools, IF and VLOOKUP functions, and PivotTables.

 Learning Objectives:
 Perform data analysis using sorting and filtering tools.